 In my experience, once a SOAP API gets into production and is working, nobody wants to touch it.
 They can be very finicky beasts.
 Sometimes the most innocuous update can stop a client application in its tracks.
 Exposing a SOAP API to external customers just raises the risk level.
 One approach I frequently see is putting an HTTP or REST API in front of the SOAP stack.
 This adds a layer of indirection that allows some wiggle room into the exposed API.
-This blog posts talks about some of the issues to consider when trying to build a resource oriented HTTP API as a façade to a SOAP API.
+This blog post talks about some of the issues to consider when trying to build a resource-oriented HTTP API as a façade to a SOAP API.

 Anatomy Of A SOAP Call

 Here is an example of a SOAP request: